-The University of California recognizes the challenges of climate change and has made commitments to reduce greenhouse gas emissions, including from mobile sources such as business related air travel.
+The University of California recognizes the challenges of climate change and has made commitments to reduce greenhouse gas emissions (GHG), including those from mobile sources such as business related air travel.

-Business related air travel at UCLA continues to grow, increasing by almost 50% in the last decade, reaching almost 90,000,000 miles flown in 2016.
-Therefore, UCLA will conduct a 3-Year Pilot Air Travel Mitigation Fund program using funds collected from both domestic ($9) and international ($25) round-trip flight itineraries.
+Business related air travel at UCLA continues to grow, increasing by 33% in the last decade and reaching over 75,000,000 miles flown in 2016.
+Therefore, UCLA will conduct a three-year pilot Air Travel Mitigation Fund program using funds collected from both domestic ($9) and international ($25) round-trip flight itineraries.
 Funds will be awarded annually to local on-campus projects resulting in lasting, measurable carbon reduction in order to mitigate air travel emissions.
 Please see the Air Travel Mitigation Fund Program Guidelines and the FAQ below for more information.

 What is the Air Travel Mitigation Fund (ATMF)?

-The Air Travel Mitigation Fund (ATMF) is a pilot program set up to reduce the impact of greenhouse gas emissions resulting from UCLA business related air travel.
-Because flying is frequently a necessary part of pursuing the University’s mission, oftentimes with few or no sustainable travel options otherwise available, this program has been created in order to mitigate the University’s overall air travel carbon footprint by funding on-campus projects which result in lasting greenhouse gas emissions reduction.
+The ATMF is a pilot program set up to reduce the impact of GHG emissions resulting from UCLA business related air travel.
+Because flying is frequently a necessary part of pursuing the University’s mission, this program has been created in order to mitigate the University’s overall air travel carbon footprint by funding on-campus projects which result in lasting GHG emissions reduction.

-Beginning in 2018, a Carbon Mitigation Fee will be assessed to each business related round trip flight.
-This will occur at the point of reimbursement for the trip, and the fee will be assessed to the traveler’s department.
-Sequentially, this means that: travel will be booked, travel will occur, reimbursement for that travel will be requested, and during that reimbursement step, the fee will be assessed.
+Beginning in 2018, a carbon mitigation fee will be assessed to each business related round trip flight.
+This will occur at the point of reimbursement for the trip and the fee will be assessed to the traveler’s department.
+Sequentially, this means that travel will be booked, travel will occur, reimbursement for that travel will be requested, and during that reimbursement step, the fee will be assessed to each reimbursement submitted after January 1, 2018.

-All travel for University business with the exceptions of Study Abroad travel, Athletics charter flights, and grant funded travel.
+Business related air travel includes all travel for University business with the exceptions of study abroad travel, UCLA Athletics charter flights, and grant funded travel.

 How will ATMF funds be used?

-The funds will be used to invest in on-campus projects that provide measureable reduction in greenhouse gas emissions, most likely energy efficient and/or renewable energy projects through 2025 or through the carbon neutrality target date for Scope 3.
+The funds will be used to invest in on-campus projects that provide measurable reduction in GHG emissions.
+These will most likely be energy efficiency and/or renewable energy projects through 2025 or through the carbon neutrality target date for Scope 3 emissions* by 2050.

 Can campus entities apply for Air Travel Mitigation Funding?

-Yes, the ATMF Fund will award funding to Schools or Divisions at the close of each full year of the pilot, based on projects that reduce greenhouse gas emissions.
-An application to collect the necessary project information will be available on the ATMF web page.
-All Schools and Divisions are able to apply for funding.
-Applications must be supported by their School or Division’s senior leadership.
-For questions regarding the application, please direct inquiries to firstname.lastname@example.org.
+Yes, the ATMF will award funding to schools or divisions at the close of each full year of the pilot based on projects that reduce GHG emissions.
+An application to collect the necessary project information will be available here.
+All schools and divisions are able to apply for funding.
+Applications must be supported by their school or division’s senior leadership.
+For questions regarding the application, please contact firstname.lastname@example.org.

 How will ATMF projects be selected?